Kmaina32/Ubuntu-Academy-/src/docs/API.md

-# Akili AI Academy - API Documentation
+# Akili A.I Academy - API Documentation

-Welcome to the Akili AI Academy API documentation.
+Welcome to the Akili A.I Academy API documentation.
 This document provides all the information you need to interact with our platform programmatically.

 ## 1. Introduction

-The Akili AI Academy API provides access to our course catalog and other platform features.
+The Akili A.I Academy API provides access to our course catalog and other platform features.
 It follows RESTful principles and uses standard HTTP response codes and JSON-formatted responses.

 ### Base URL